t-lo/dieseltracker/README.md

 dieseltracker
 =============

 Tracks diesel prices, plots graphs.
+Inspired by a bash workshop by Harald König.